jamesballen/expected-points/README.md

 - The column names in the filtered results_data dataframe are renamed to match the format used in the StatsBomb data.

 ### Input Data
+Sample data is included in the `data` folder of this repository.
+The following files are included:

-- xg_shot_data.csv: a CSV file containing shot data, with columns for match_id, team_shot, expected_goals, shot_type, shot_body_part, and shot_outcome.
+- `xg_shot_data.csv`: a CSV file containing shot data, with columns for match_id, team_shot, expected_goals, shot_type, shot_body_part, and shot_outcome.
-- arsenal_results_data.csv: a CSV file containing results data for Arsenal, with columns for match_id, matchweek, team_home, team_away, score_home, and score_away.
+- `arsenal_results_data.csv`: a CSV file containing results data for Arsenal, with columns for match_id, matchweek, team_home, team_away, score_home, and score_away.

+Please download the sample data and place it in the same folder as the project code to run the code.